arduino/docs-content/content/arduino-cloud/00.guides/03.micropython/content.md

 ## Introduction

 This tutorial guides you on how to use the MicroPython library to connect your Arduino device to the Arduino IoT Cloud.

+It requires your board to have a version of MicroPython installed, which is covered in [this article](/micropython/basics/board-installation).

 ## Goals

 The goals of this tutorial are:

 - Connect your Arduino device to your Wi-Fi® network.
-- Connect your Arduino device to the Arduino IoT Cloud.
+- Connect your Arduino device to the Arduino Cloud via MicroPython.
 - Control an LED using the Arduino IoT Cloud.

 ## Hardware & Software Needed